miso-lims/walkthroughs/_includes/index-checking.md

    ```
    AAAAAAAA
-   AAAAAACC
+   AAAAACCC
-   CCAAAACC
+   CCAAACCC
    AAAAAAAA
    ```

 1. Click _Calculate_.
 The results pane will show you that there is a duplicate (AAAAAAAA), and that two of the sequences are a near match, only differing by 2 bases.
-(AAAAAAAA and CAAAAAAA).
+(AAAAACCC and CCAAACCC).

 <a name="index-distance-length" href="#">top</a>